zengm-games/zengm/README.md

 The game runs equally well within a web browser and within Cordova (Android 4.4+).
 The codebase is designed to handle both situations (the main difference is absolute vs relative paths, governed by window.inCordova in index.html).
-To collect the files needed for Cordova, run `npm run build-cordova` and look in the cordova folder.

 Warning: This hasn't been tested in a while and is probably broken by now.